mms112/ExpandWorldPrefabs/RPCs.md

   rpc: teleport, x, z, y, rotY
 ```

-## Custom RPCs
+## Object RPCs

-This list all RPC calls registered in the vanilla game.
+This list all RPC calls related to some object.

 Recommended RPC target is shown after the RPC name.